SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Long ago, exceptionally skilled shinobi were able to fill their impromptu waterfall with all manner of weapons, which were propelled within the wave at incredible speeds.
 This had the effect of making it an almost unavoidably deadly technique that would leave pools of blood mixed in with the water.
 However, use of that aspect of the technique was forbidden due to its unbelievable power, and as peace settled across the lands the secret of how to do that was lost.

-Chakra: 35 \+ (G/4)
+Chakra: 30 \+ (G / 2)
-Damage: (G \* 10\)
+Damage: (G \* 20)
-Range: 80
+Line: 20, 80
-Area: 20 wide, up to max range in length; may be used as a smaller area if you wish
 Speed: 36
 Seal Speed: 30
 Special: Stun 14
-Gallons Requirement: 40 \> 80
+Gallons Requirement: 20 \> 40

 Tags: Blunt, Projectile, AoE

+Effects:
-Effects: This Technique pushes any targets hit with a Knockback of (G/2)
+This Technique pushes any targets hit with a Knockback of G.

 ### **Suiton: Daikoudan \- Water Release: Great Shark Blast**

 This creates an enormous shark out of water and sends it crashing across the battlefield at whichever party has offended the user sufficiently for them to feel the need to do so.
 Aside from impacting its primary target, the shark is massive enough to cause significant collateral damage.
 The technique's true secret, however, is its ability to absorb any chakra it comes in contact with and use that energy to further empower itself.

-Chakra: 17 \+ (G/2)
+Chakra: 34 \+ (G / 2)
-Damage: 15d20+(G \* 5\)
+Damage: 15d20\+(G \* 20)
-Range: 60
+Line: 5, 60
-Area: 5 Yards Wide Line, with a length equal to its Range
 Speed: 20
 Seal Speed: 26
-Gallons Requirement: 30 \> 60
+Gallons Requirement: 12 \> 30

-Tags: Blunt, Projectile, AoE, Defensive, Interrupt
+Tags: Attack, Interrupt, Projectile, Blunt, AoE

+Effects:
-Effects: This may be used as an Interrupt, and you may choose to reduce this technique's Seal Speed by 10 and increase its Chakra cost by 10\.
+This may be used as an Interrupt, and you may choose to reduce this technique's Seal Speed by 10 and increase its Chakra cost by 10\.
 Regardless, as an interrupt, it only hits the Attacker.

 Daikoudan may be used to Interrupt techniques so long as its Speed is equal to or less than theirs, but can only Interrupt Projectile Attacks.
 The two Attacks collide, and their Damage is compared.
 For this comparison, treat Katon Technqiues as dealing 25% less damage, and Doton as dealing 25% more.
 If the incoming attack does more damage, you are hit by it, but it has its damage reduced by half.
 If Daikoudan's damage is greater, it becomes an attack against the opponent with \+5 Accuracy, along with any Accuracy bonuses (but not penalties) of the attack it countered.
 It does an additional (X \* 10\) Damage, where X is the Chakra cost of the move it countered.